Sergei holding a framed photograph of a new car

 What is a payment holiday?

-A payment holiday is when you take a break from paying back your loan over an amount of time agreed with your lender – typically three months.
+A payment holiday is when you take a short break from paying back your loan.
+The payment holiday needs to be agreed with your lender.
 You may need a payment holiday if you’ve lost your job, taken maternity leave or received unexpected bills to pay.

 Can I take out a loan while on benefits or unemployed?

-It’s possible to get loans if you’re unemployed, but they usually come with higher interest rates.
+It’s possible to get loans if you’re unemployed, but they usually come with higher interest rates and specific conditions.

 Is it better to borrow from my bank?

+Borrowing from your bank isn’t necessarily the best option.
 Your bank will usually be willing to lend you money if you have a good credit history and hold a current account with them.
-But that doesn’t automatically mean a bank loan is right for you.
+But that doesn’t automatically mean their borrowing terms are right for you.